profRaf/odoo-docker/README.md

 Without **Git**, you won’t be able to clone and track your code.
 Without **VS Code**, managing and editing the setup will be harder.
 Without **Docker Desktop**, you can’t run Odoo in an isolated environment.

-Once all three are installed and configured, you can **successfully deploy your Odoo Docker Lab!** 🚀

-Let me know if you need further clarification!